offsoc/ReplaceHexPatcher/docs/docs_EN.md

 12. `SHOW_SPACES_IN_LOGGED_PATTERNS`
    - when displaying information about hex patterns, separate each byte with a space (that is, every 2 hex characters) so that the pattern is displayed like this: 00 A4 32 02 00 00 00 00 E0 5E B4 00 00 10 00 00
 13. `REMOVE_SPACES_IN_LOGGED_PATTERNS`
-   - when displaying information about hex patterns, remove all spaces in the pattern so that the pattern appears like this: 00A4320200000000E05EB40000100000
+   - when displaying information about hex patterns, remove all spaces in the pattern so that the pattern appears like this: `00A4320200000000E05EB40000100000`
+14. `PATCH_ONLY_ALL_PATTERNS_EXIST`
+   - first, check that all the patterns are in the specified files and only then replace them.
+   - if at least 1 pattern is not found, not a single file will be modified.
+   - at the same time, the search for patterns is actually performed 2 times, and this can be critical if the files are heavy and on slow HDDs.

+---

-14. `variables`
+4. `variables`

 Here you can set variables if some piece of text (for example, a pattern or a file path) needs to be used several times further in the template.
 Each new variable is written from a new line, first the name of the variable, then the `=` sign, then the data associated with the variable.